DecentralizedDerivatives/Deriveth/README.md

 Documentation is noted in three ways:  From the Remix Solidity Browser,  From the Node.js commmand line, and from the MyEther wallet.

-Detailed technical documentation can be found at: https://readthedocs.org/projects/deriveth/

 For a non-technical overview of the product, please see the Whitepaper: https://docs.wixstatic.com/ugd/cd991f_7d5a46584fb046618428465c02fde738.pdf